jxjhheric/clip-relay/README.md

-# Cloud Clipboard
+# Clip Relay

 [English](README.md) | [简体中文](README.zh-CN.md)

 A self-hosted cloud clipboard for quickly sharing text snippets, files, and images across devices.
-The app is built with Next.js and provides realtime updates, drag-and-drop uploads, and lightweight authentication suitable for personal or small-team use.
+The UI is a static Next.js export and the server is implemented in Rust (axum).
+It provides realtime updates, drag-and-drop uploads, and lightweight authentication suitable for personal or small-team use.

 ## Features
 - Realtime clipboard synchronization via SSE (Server-Sent Events) and SQLite